-3. The order can only be granted if the court is satisfied that a moratorium for the company would achieve a better result for creditors (as a whole) than would be likely if the company were wound up (without first being subject to a moratorium).
+5. In which case, the order can only be granted if the court is satisfied that a moratorium for the company would achieve a better result for creditors (as a whole) than would be likely if the company were wound up (without first being subject to a moratorium).